 - Lemon zest

-- Yellow food color, optional but recommended (I prefer gel because you need less but liquid works)
+- Yellow food color, optional but recommended (I prefer gel food coloring because you need less, but liquid food coloring also works) – You can omit the food coloring, but the cookies won’t be yellow in color if you omit the liquid food coloring

 - All-purpose flour